 Latinx (pronounced la-TEEN-ex or latin-EX) is a gender-inclusive description for people of Latin American descent who live in the United States.
 Use it for any source who prefers it, and, if you like, as an all-gender adjective in cases like “Latinx voters.”
 (Optional.)
 Don’t stop using “Latina” or “Latino” for someone who identifies as Latina or Latino, or when you want to specify gender, and don’t take for granted that “Latinx” is widely used—it’s not.
 Just 2 percent of respondents to a nationwide poll said they prefer the term “Latinx,” and a 2020 Pew poll showed only 3 percent using it to describe themselves.
 The word is celebrated for including all genders but criticized as an Anglicized bulldozing of the Spanish language, which, like all romance languages, assigns a gender to each noun.
 This is a rapidly evolving area of language, and “Latinos” still works as an all-gender plural; consistency is not necessary, because a majority of people do not want “Latinx” assigned to them.

 Historically, the word “Latinx” originated to avoid defaulting to the masculine plural “Latinos.”
 More recently, “Latinx” has been used as an LGBTQ identifier, especially in the aftermath of Orlando’s Pulse nightclub shooting, most of whose victims were gay or bisexual and widely reported as “Latinx.”

-Except as described above, use “Latinx” on a case-by-case basis at your discretion.
+Except as described above, use “Latinx” on a case-by-case basis at your discretion, but keep in mind the Pew figure of just 3 percent national support.
 In reference to polls and surveys, use the same words used in the studies.

 Genders that don’t conform to male and female can be called nonbinary.
 Also accepted are genderqueer (one word), genderfluid (one word), and gender nonconforming (no hyphen).